 The first stem-cell approach is hematopoietic stem-cell transplantation (HSCT).
 This form of stem-cell therapy first requires a wiping out or “ablation” of the immune system, typically with high-dose chemotherapy.
 This intensive course of chemotherapy destroys most blood cells as well as the bone marrow, where blood cells are formed.
 Then a patient’s own hematopoietic stem cells can be transplanted, in an effort to completely reset the immune system in the hopes of abolishing the autoimmunity responsible for MS.

 One trial of this technique is the High-Dose Immunosuppression and Autologous (stem-cell) Transplantation for Multiple Sclerosis (HALT MS) Study, for poor prognosis multiple sclerosis.
 The HALT Phase II study was conducted in 25 patients with highly active RRMS who had failed conventional therapy.
-The two-year follow-up results of the HALT study were reported in 2013.78 The treatment induced profound immune suppression and a high rate of sustained remissions at two years.
-One patient died within three years of transplantation.
-Study participants will be followed for five more years to see how long the benefits of this treatment may continue.
+The two-year follow-up results of the HALT study were reported in 2013.95 The treatment induced profound immune suppression and a high rate of sustained remissions at two years.

-A third approach to investigating stem cell therapy, and perhaps the one most in-line with the commonsense notions about the potential uses of stem cells, is to utilize them for the purpose of directly regenerating myelin that has been damaged by MS. This approach requires multiple complex steps in order to be successful.
-Techniques must be utilized to harvest a patient’s stem cells, grow and multiply them, administer them to the patient, ensure that they get into the central nervous system, ensure that they are not destroyed by the body’s own immune system, ensure that they grow to become the correct type of cell (for instance, to restore myelin), and to ensure that they do not overgrow or cause damage to the nervous system.
+A third approach to investigating stem-cell therapy, and perhaps the one most in-line with the commonsense notions about the potential uses of stem cells, is to utilize them for the purpose of directly regenerating myelin that has been damaged by MS. This approach requires multiple complex steps in order to be successful.
+Techniques must be employed to: harvest a patient’s stem cells; grow and multiply them; administer them to the patient; ensure that they get into the central nervous system; ensure that they are not destroyed by the body’s own immune system; ensure that they grow to become the correct type of cell (for instance, to restore myelin); and to ensure that they do not overgrow or cause damage to the nervous system.